On Information-Theoretic Measures of Predictive Uncertainty: Introduction

-We show that all these measures are approximations of the same measure, the cross-entropy between the predicting model and the true model.
-The predicting model is the one used to predict during inference, while the true model generated the dataset.
+We show that all these measures can be interpreted as approximations of the same measure, the cross-entropy between the predictive distributions of the predicting model and the true model.
+The predicting model is used to predict on new data, while the true model generated the dataset.
 However, since we do not know the true model, this fundamental measure is intractable to compute.
-Therefore, we consider different assumptions about the predicting model and how the true model is approximated.
+Therefore, we consider different assumptions about the predicting model and how the true predictive distribution is approximated.
 This gives rise to our proposed framework to categorize information-theoretic measures of predictive uncertainty.
-Our framework includes existing measures, introduces new ones, and clarifies the relationship between these measures.
-Moreover, our empirical analysis reveals that the effectiveness of different measures varies depending on the task and the posterior sampling method used.
-In sum, our contributions are as follows: \begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=0pt, partopsep=0pt, parsep=2pt] \item We introduce a unifying framework to categorize measures of predictive uncertainty according to assumptions about the predicting model and how the true model is approximated.
-This framework not only encompasses existing measures but also suggests new ones and clarifies their relationship. \item We derive our framework from first principles, based on the cross-entropy between the predicting model and the true model as the fundamental yet intractable measure of predictive uncertainty. \item We empirically evaluate these measures across various typical uncertainty estimation tasks and show that their effectiveness depends on the setting and the posterior sampling method used. \end{enumerate}
+Our framework includes existing measures, introduces new ones, and clarifies their relationships by eliciting implicit assumptions.
+In sum, our contributions are as follows:

+\begin{itemize}[leftmargin=*, itemsep=0pt, partopsep=0pt, parsep=2pt] \item We present a unifying framework to categorize predictive uncertainty measures according to assumptions about the predicting model and how the true predictive distribution is approximated.
+This framework encompasses existing measures, but also suggests new ones, clarifies their relationship, and guides the selection of appropriate measures. \item We evaluate the measures suggested by our framework across a broad set of tasks, identifying specific conditions under which certain measures outperform others in practice.
+Notably, for tasks depending on which model predicts, it is best to align the uncertainty measure with the predicting model.
+Furthermore, we assess the level of disentanglement between measures, finding a pronounced dependency on the distribution the new data is coming from. \end{itemize}